Blue Line (Lagos Transit): Operational Status

+As of 3 September 2025, the state transportation authority reported carrying 5million passengers in the blue line's two years of operation.

+As of February 2026, published LAMATA schedules show a departure in each direction roughly every 23 minutes during operating hours, with about 36 trips in each direction.

 Phase II

 Construction of the second phase, from Mile 2 to Okokomaiko, to connect it with the future Purple Line commenced after the first phase opened for passenger service.
 Construction of this project began in 2023 and is currently expected to be completed in 2027.